-After your weather settings settle down, you'll see something like Figure 10.2.
+When you look out the window, you'll see something like Figure 10.2.
 Those clouds don't look very friendly, and it's hard to even see past the end of the runway.
 Maybe we should just drive there in the Cessna.
 We had been planning to practice ground steering anyway ...